ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 With the configuration above, simply build and run the playbook as normal with no additional changes necessary.
-The network module will now connect to the network device by first connecting to the host specified in ``ansible_ssh_common_args`` which is ``bastion01`` in the above example.
+The network module will now connect to the network device by first connecting to the host specified in ``ansible_ssh_common_args``, which is ``bastion01`` in the above example.

 .. note:: Using ``ProxyCommand`` with passwords via variables

-   It is a feature that SSH doesn't support providing passwords via environment variables.
+   By design, SSH doesn't support providing passwords via environment variables.
    This is done to prevent secrets from leaking out, for example in ``ps`` output.

-   We recommend using SSH Keys, and if needed and ssh-agent, rather than passwords, where ever possible.
+   We recommend using SSH Keys, and if needed an ssh-agent, rather than passwords, where ever possible.